normai/purpleterms/README.md

          });
 ```

-So with the `input()`, you print come message prompting the user to also
+So with the `input()`, you print some message, prompting the user to write
- write something and to finish her writing with Enter.
-Only after the user
+ something and to finish her writing with Enter.
+Only after the user presses
- presses the Enter key, all she typed, is captured as input.
+ the Enter key, all she typed, is captured as input.

 ### Step 5 — Sense y/n keypress <a name="id20210514o1621"></a>